ps73/cookie-consent/README.md

-mount(); // mounts initial consent management, will open panel if no consent was given or settings were changed reopen(); // will reopen panel with saved consent settings reset(); // will reset all consent settings and reload page getConsent(); // will return current consent settings setDebugLogs(true); // will enable debug logs hasConsent('Google Analytics').get(); // will return nanostores computed boolean if consent was given for this service
+mount(); // mounts initial consent management, will open panel if no consent was given or settings were changed reopen(); // will reopen panel with saved consent settings reset(); // will reset all consent settings, remove all cookies and localstorage items and reloads page getConsent(); // will return current consent settings setDebugLogs(true); // will enable debug logs hasConsent('Google Analytics').get(); // will return nanostores computed boolean if consent was given for this service